By Brian Fowler, WisMed Assure Account Director

-Slight changes were also made to minimum premiums for experience rating, increases in annual remuneration to calculate premiums for sole proprietors and partners and increases in the maximum remuneration for executive officers.
+This year there is no change to minimum premiums for experience rating.
+We see approximately a $4,000 increase in annual remuneration to calculate premiums for sole proprietors and partners and roughly a $7,000 increase in the maximum annual remuneration used for executive officers.

-Another difference in how Workers’ Compensation is governed in Wisconsin is there is not a set fee schedule for medical services provided.
-The Wisconsin Medical Society has long advocated to keep Wisconsin from adopting a Work Comp fee schedule.
+Another difference in how Worker’s Compensation is governed in Wisconsin is there is not a set fee schedule for medical services provided.
+The Wisconsin Medical Society has long advocated to keep Wisconsin from adopting a Worker’s Comp fee schedule.